GLOBAL MARKETS-Oil spill leaves commodities spinning, safe-havens shine

 LE PEN TO THE SWORD?

-In calmer waters, the euro touched a six-month high of almost $1.10 ahead of France's election, in which polls expect centrist Emmanuel Macron to convincingly beat right-wing, anti-euro rival Marine Le Pen.
+In calmer waters, the euro touched a six-month high of almost $1.10 ahead of France's weekend election, in which polls now expect centrist Emmanuel Macron to convincingly beat right-wing and anti-euro rival Marine Le Pen.

 The gap between French and German 10-year government borrowing costs also hit a six-month low and despite the dip on the day, European shares were heading for a healthy 1.2 percent rise for the week.
-World shares are up for a third week and hit a record high on Wednesday.
+World shares hit a record high on Wednesday.

 "I think now this election is no longer an issue and the market is already starting to focus on new issues: inflation, the (euro zone) economy, and the U.S. data," said DZ Bank strategist Daniel Lenz.

-Better-than-expected U.S. non-farm payrolls data showed jobs growth rebounded sharply last month with 211,000 added and the national unemployment rate down to near a 10-year low at 4.4 percent.

-The dollar and U.S. government bond yields barely budged though.
-Both had been nudged lower by the commodity market worries.
-It is set to be the fourth weekly fall on the trot for the greenback, now at its lowest since November.
+The dollar and U.S. government bond yields had both been nudged lower by the commodity market worries.
+It is set to be the fourth weekly fall on the trot for the greenback which is now at its lowest since November.

 The yen and gold rose in tandem as investors took refuge in safe havens, though the latter remained on track for its biggest weekly decline in nearly six months on bets that U.S. interest rates will rise again in the coming months.